bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Firstly, deploy Mesos and other services.

 1. Deploy Mesos, Marathon, Zookeeper.
-You can follow the instructions at the official instalation guide: <http://www.bogotobogo.com/DevOps/DevOps_Mesos_Install.php>_
+You can follow the instructions at the official `instalation guide <http://www.bogotobogo.com/DevOps/DevOps_Mesos_Install.php>`_ .

 Please, note, Docker container should be supported for Mesos-slave.

-For Docker deployment follow the instructions at the official installation guide: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce
+For Docker deployment follow the instructions at the official `installation guide <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce>`_

 Install Java::